Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?: Feature Map Visualization

 \section{Feature Map Visualization}

-We provide PCA visualizations \cite{abdi2010pca} of feature maps to compare the evolution of representation across layers.
-As shown in Fig. \ref{fea0-7} and Fig. \ref{fea0-5}, Self-Transcendence significantly enhances feature organization in different layers, showing more compact and structured representations.
+We provide PCA visualizations \cite{abdi2010pca} of feature maps in Fig. \ref{fea0-7} and Fig. \ref{fea0-5} to illustrate the evolution of representation across layers.
+As can be seen, Self-Transcendence significantly enhances feature organization along different layers, showing more compact and structured representations.
 In contrast, the vanilla model exhibits more scattered and less coherent patterns, indicating weaker discriminative features.